yktoo/yktoo.com/content/glossary/zwarte-piet/_index.en.md

     - pakjesavond
 ---

-Literally "Black Pete", a companion to {{< a "/glossary/sinterklaas" "Sinterklaas" >}} and, lately, a source of disagreement in Dutch society because of his blackface appearance.
+Literally "Black Pete", a companion to [Sinterklaas](/glossary/sinterklaas) and, lately, a source of disagreement in Dutch society because of his blackface appearance.

 <!--more-->